January 2007 News Tips

 Closer to home, Dr. Setliff suggests that parents be alert to any indication that their child may be developing an eating disorder.
 Signs may include an obsession with food and/or exercise; wearing clothing that disguises the body; spending less time with friends and formerly pleasant pastimes; frequent trips to the bathroom – especially after meals; dieting and changes in sleep patterns.

 Visit utswmedicine.org/conditions-specialties/mental-health to learn more about UT Southwestern’s clinical services in psychiatry.

 Protect yourself to protect your baby against whooping cough

-To protect a baby against whooping cough, it’s best to vaccinate the mom — and right after birth is the best time to do it, says Dr. Robyn Horsager-Boehrer, medical director of obstetrics and gynecology at UT Southwestern Medical Center University Hospital, St. Paul.
+To protect a baby against whooping cough, it’s best to vaccinate the mom – and right after birth is the best time to do it, says Dr. Robyn Horsager-Boehrer, medical director of obstetrics and gynecology at St. Paul University Hospital.
 Supplies have been limited, but the vaccine is expected to become more widely available.

 “The number of cases of infant pertussis, commonly known as whooping cough, is rising; it is now recommended that new parents and other caregivers of infants less than age 1 receive a booster for this disease,” says Dr. Horsager-Boehrer.

 Infants receive the vaccination, but it takes a while for their immune systems to develop full protection.
 Thus, the Centers for Disease Control and Prevention recently recommended vaccination of adults who are in close contact with babies.

 The vaccine is known as toxoid/diphtheria/acellular pertussis booster (Tdap or Adacel®).
 It is not recommended for people with an allergic reaction to its components, an acute illness or other conditions.